All NYC voters can vote by mail

 Voting by mail is a safe, easy, and secure way to cast your vote!
 This is a great option if you are unable to vote in person, have health or safety concerns, or just want to vote from the comfort of home.

-The deadline to request an absentee ballot for the June 22 primary is June 15.
+The deadline to request an absentee ballot for the November 2nd election is October 18th.
 We recommend requesting your absentee ballot as soon as possible.

 Why are all New York voters eligible?